Oprah Could Be Taking Over For Charlie Rose On ‘CBS This Morning’ As Show Aims Take On ‘Today’ Show And ‘GMA’

 “I really am still reeling,” King said on Tuesday.
 “I got an hour and 42 minutes of sleep last night.
 Both my son and my daughter called me.
 Oprah called me and said, ‘Are you OK?’
 I am not OK.”

 If CBS is making a run at Oprah Winfrey to fill in on CBS This Morning, they are doing their best to keep it quiet.
-Representatives for the network have not spoken about the rumors, and did not response to a request for an interview from Page Six.
+Representatives for the network have not spoken about the rumors and did not respond to a request for an interview from Page Six.

 [Featured Image by Nicholas Hunt/Getty Images for Tribeca TV Festival]